3mdeb/96boards-docs-wiki/LatestSnapshots.md

 1. **Not Yet Supported**
     - HDMI and Expansion bus audio.
 At present only Bluetooth audio is supported (on both Debian and AOSP builds)
     - Video playback in Debian.
-This will be addressed in a future software release ** TODO: check this **
+This will be addressed in a future software release **TODO: check this**
     - Some video formats are not decoded in Android, and will not be played with the current release
     - HDMI hotplug detection (HPD) is not supported.
 (Note: You can still plug in HDMI cable after the board booted, which make HDMI work through two candidate modes: 1280x720p and 800x600p.
 However these are not HPD, they is built-in default.)
     - Hardware graphics acceleration (Mali GPU) for OpenGL ES on the Debian build.
 This will be addressed in a future software release.
-GPU acceleration is functional in the AOSP build ** TODO: check this **
+GPU acceleration is functional in the AOSP build **TODO: check this**
-    - The Bluetooth LED is not functional in the Android build ** TODO: check this **
+    - The Bluetooth LED is not functional in the Android build **TODO: check this**
+    - Power button behavior. **TODO: check this**
 2. **USB gives occasional non-fatal kernel trace messages**<br/>
 `usb usb1: clear tt 1 (9032) error -22`<br/>
 This is under current investigation.